-- 1. A Supporting Individual does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
-At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above headlevel.
-Exception: When an Executing Individual is supported by a single Supporting Individual they may be released at any level provided: - a.
-The Executing Individual does not pass through an inverted position after the release. - b.
-The Executing Individual is either caught by or supported to the performance surface by one or more Supporting Individual. - c.
-The Executing Individual is not caught in a prone position. - 3.
-Hip over-head rotation of the Executing Individual(s) is allowed provided that contact between the Executing Individual and at least one Supporting Individual is maintained until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
-Vertical Inversion is allowed provided: - a.
-Contact between the Executing Individual and at least one Supporting Individual(s) is maintained until the Executing Individual returns to the performance surface or returns to the upright position. - b.
-At the point when the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional athlete to spot who is not concurrently bearing the weight of the Executing Individual.
-(Clarification: When there are 3 supporting individuals an additional spot is not required).
+- 1. A Supporting Athlete does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
+At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill above head-level.
+Exception: When a Performing Athlete is supported by a single Supporting Athlete they may be released at any level provided: - a.
+The Performing Athlete does not pass through an inverted position after the release. - b.
+The Performing Athlete is either caught by or supported to the performance surface by one or more Supporting Athlete. - c.
+The Performing Athlete is not caught in a prone position. - d.
+Any Supporting Athlete(s) must have hands free for the duration of the skill to aid in the support / catch / release as needed. - 3.
+Hip over-head rotation of the Performing Athlete(s) is allowed provided that contact between the Performing Athlete and at least one Supporting Athlete is maintained until the Performing Athlete returns to the performance surface or is returning to the upright position. - 4.
+A Vertical Inversion is allowed provided: - a.
+Contact between the Performing Athlete and at least one Supporting Athlete(s) is maintained until the Performing Athlete returns to the performance surface or returns to the upright position. - b.
+At the point when the height of the Performing Athlete's shoulders exceeds shoulder level there is at least one additional athlete to spot who is not concurrently bearing the weight of the Performing Athlete.
+(Clarification: When there are 3 supporting Athletes an additional spot is not required).

-- 1. An Executing Individual may jump, leap, step or push off a Supporting Individual (s) provided: - a.
-At least one part of the Executing Individual's body is at or below head-level at the highest point of the released skill. - b.
-The Executing Individual may not pass through the prone or inverted position after the release. - 2.
-A Supporting Individual (s) may toss an Executing Individual provided: - a.
-At least one part of the Executing Individual's body is at or below head-level at the highest point of the release skill. - b.
-The Executing Individual may be supine or inverted when released but must land on their foot/feet. - c.
-The Executing Individual does not pass through a prone or inverted position after release.
+- 1. A Performing Athlete may jump, leap, step or push off a Supporting Athlete(s) provided: - a.
+At least one part of the Performing Athlete's body is at or below head-level at the highest point of the released skill. - b.
+The Performing Athlete does not pass through the prone or inverted position after the release. - 2.
+A Supporting Athlete (s) may toss a Performing Athlete provided: - a.
+At least one part of the Performing Athlete's body is at or below head-level at the highest point of the release skill. - b.
+The Performing Athlete may be supine or inverted when released but must land on their foot/feet. - c.
+The Performing Athlete does not pass through a prone or inverted position after release.